kludda/home_es_sim/README.md

 **compare**: The configuration to compare grid energy cost with.

 **discount rate**: Percentage as decimal: 3% = 0.03.
-In this case the interest rate you'd get if you invested the money elsewhere (savings account, stock market, ...)
+In this case the interest rate you'd get if you invested the money elsewhere (savings account, stock market, ...) or the interest rate for the loan you take to finanze the energy system.

 **time**: Years.
 In this case maybe the expected lifetime of the energy system is a reasonable figure.
+Or if you want, say, a 10y ROI.

 **investment**: The amount of money this configuration would cost you.